OBBB Act Tax Law Changes: What Advisors Need to Know Now

 Model estate outcomes under the new tax law

-From 2026 onward, the exemption rises to $15 million.
-Model how that higher threshold changes estate tax exposure, portability between spouses, and lifetime gifting strategies.
+From 2026 onward, the estate tax and gift exemption rises to $15 million.
+Create strategies that account for how that higher threshold changes estate tax exposure, portability between spouses, and lifetime gifting strategies.

 Visualize the impact for clients